 - Discuss why children need to eat healthy food.
 Have your child name several favorite good foods and explain how these foods contribute to health and strength. - Set aside regular times when you can give your son or daughter your full attention.
-Get on the floor and play with him; learn about her likes and dislikes; let him know that you love him; say that she's too wonderful and unique to do drugs.
-You'll build strong bonds of trust and affection that will make turning away from drugs easier in the years to come.

-- Provide guidelines like playing fair, sharing toys, and telling the truth so children know what kind of behavior you expect from them. - Encourage your child to follow instructions, and to ask questions if he does not understand the instructions. - When your child becomes frustrated at play, use the opportunity to strengthen problem-solving skills.
+You'll build strong bonds of trust and affection that will make turning away from drugs easier in the years to come. - Provide guidelines like playing fair, sharing toys, and telling the truth so children know what kind of behavior you expect from them. - Encourage your child to follow instructions, and to ask questions if he does not understand the instructions. - When your child becomes frustrated at play, use the opportunity to strengthen problem-solving skills.
 For example, if a tower of blocks keeps collapsing, work together to find possible solutions.
 Turning a bad situation into a success reinforces a child's self-confidence. - Whenever possible, let your child choose what to wear.
-Even if the clothes don't quite match, you are reinforcing your child's ability to make decisions. - Point out the poisonous and harmful substances commonly found in homes, such as bleach, kitchen cleanser, and furniture polish, and read the products' warning labels out loud.
-Explain to your children that not all "bad" drugs have warnings on them, so they should only take medicine that you, a grandparent or a babysitter give them. - Explain that prescription medications are drugs which can help the person for whom they are meant but that can harm anyone else - especially children, who must stay away from them.
+Even if the clothes don't quite match, you are reinforcing your child's ability to make decisions. - Point out the poisonous and harmful substances commonly found in homes, such as bleach, kitchen cleanser, and furniture polish, and explain the products' warning labels. - Be aware that some harmful substances like marijuana edibles come in the form of candy and baked goods.
+E-cigarette cartridges and refills contain colorful, flavored liquid nicotine.
+All of these products can be especially attractive and dangerous to young children. - Explain that prescription medications are drugs which can help the person for whom they are meant but that can harm anyone else - especially children, who must stay away from them.
+Let your child know that they should only take medicine that you, a grandparent or babysitter give them.